 3-4 sheets (stacked) feed speed- 15-20 m/Minute

-Viva ACP panel of any thickness can be punched easily using sheet metal punching machines.
-For burr free cuts use sharp tools & dies with minimum cutting clearance of 0.10 mm.
+Viva ACP Panel of any thickness can be punched easily using sheet metal punching machines.
+For burr free cuts use sharp tools & dies with a minimum cutting clearance of 0.10 mm.
 For punching & shearing strength please refer to our grade wise technical data sheets.
 The distance from one hole to another hole will be 5 mm & minimum diameter of punch should be 5mm also.